kermodegroup/ML-MIX/README.md

 ### Installing UF3 for constrained UF3 potential fitting

 We fit constrained linear UF3 potentials using a slightly modified version of the [UF3 package](https://github.com/uf3/uf3).
 The necessary fork of this package is included as a submodule in this repository.
-Specifically, we are utilising the `UltraFastFeaturization` branch of UF3, which greatly speeds up generating the potential features for fitting.
+We utilise the `UltraFastFeaturization` branch of UF3, which greatly speeds up generating the potential features for fitting.
 Building this requires the HDF5 library is installed, as detailed [here](https://github.com/uf3/uf3/tree/UltraFastFeaturization/UltraFastFeaturization).
-Set the environment variables
+Before installation, set the environment variables

 ```
 export HDF5_INCLUDE_DIR=/Path/to/HDF5/include